nathany/hugo-deploy/README.md

 * A script to watch for file changes in development and include drafts in the output.
 Run `./watch.sh`.
 * `.gitignore` to avoid committing the generated sass or static files.
 * Various files that CircleCI uses during deployment (`circle.yml`, `ci-install-hugo.sh`, `ci-install-sassc`, `requirements.txt`)

+## TODO

+* Write a step-by-step blog post to set this up.